dataengineeringpilipinas/datahub/README.md

 ## About

 DEP Data Hub serves as a comprehensive index of valuable data sources and a showcase for the community's data-driven projects.
-Our mission is the empower community through data collaboration and innovation by connecting data professionals, researchers, policymakers, and enthusiasts with valuable data resources and impactful projects.
+Our mission is to empower the community through data collaboration and innovation by connecting data professionals, researchers, policymakers, and enthusiasts with valuable data resources and impactful projects.

 ## Repository Structure